Shot Point-Blank in the Head by His Mom, ‘Miracle’ Boy Fought Back to Life: 'He Never Quit'

 And incredible.

 On Jan.
-2, 2015, Joey’s mother, 27-year-old Morgan Slaight, a recovering methamphetamine addict and schizophrenic, shot him point blank in the head before fatally shooting his 6-year-old brother, Jaxon, and then turning the gun on herself.
+2, 2015, Joey’s mother, 27-year-old Morgan Slaight, a recovering methamphetamine addict and schizophrenic, shot him point-blank in the head before fatally shooting his 6-year-old brother, Jaxon, and then turning the gun on herself.

-Joey’s initial prognosis was dismal, with a CAT scan showing a .22-caliber bullet lodged behind his left eye.
+Joey’s initial prognosis was dismal, with a CT scan showing a .22-caliber bullet lodged deep behind his left eye.
 “There was no question that he was going to die,” says Munoz, who now calls him a “miracle.”

-Not only did Joey survive — he exceeded his family’s every expectation during a challenging three-year recovery which saw him relearn how to talk and undergo physical and speech therapy.
+Not only did Joey survive — he exceeded every expectation during a challenging three-year recovery which saw him relearn how to talk and undergo physical and speech therapy.

 In this week’s issue of PEOPLE, Munoz and her family, as well as Joey’s caregivers throughout his rehab, open up in-depth about his tireless fight to reclaim his life and overcome the seemingly insurmountable hurdles he faced before returning home on March 31.